vitessio/website/content/en/docs/user-guides/vtexplain-in-bulk.md

 ---
-title: Explaining how to analyze SQL statements in bulk
+title: Analyzing SQL statements in bulk
 weight: 98
 ---

 # Introduction

-This document covers the way our [VTexplain tool](../../reference/vtexplain) can be used to evaluate how Vitess executes many SQL statements.
+This document covers the way our [VTexplain tool](../../reference/vtexplain) can be used to evaluate how Vitess executes multiple SQL statements.

 ## Prerequisites